Revolutions of 1848: Czech lands

 The June Uprising of 1848 in Prague injected a strong political element into Czech National Revival.

 The revolution of 1848 in Bohemia began with the drafting of a list of liberal demands of the Czech population of the Czech lands at the St. Wenceslas Spa in Prague by the wealthier inhabitants of the city in March.
 These were spurred by the more violent events in Vienna and the news of revolutions sweeping across the continent.

 The revolution in the Czech lands was complicated by the friction between German Bohemians, who were interested in becoming a part of Germany and representation in the Frankfurt National Assembly, the first all-German parliament, and between Czechs in Bohemia and Moravia, who sought Czech nationality.
-Austroslavism emerged during the revolutions, propagated by František Palacký, which sought to achiever greater autonomy for the Czech lands, and potentially even a federation, within the Habsburg monarchy, as opposed to potentially all of the Czech lands joining a unified greater Germany.
+Austroslavism emerged during the revolutions, propagated by František Palacký, which sought to achieve greater autonomy for the Czech lands, and potentially even a federation, within the Habsburg monarchy, as opposed to potentially all of the Czech lands joining a unified greater Germany.

-Sweden

-During 18–19 March, a series of riots known as the March Unrest (Marsoroligheterna) took place in the Swedish capital of Stockholm.
-Declarations with demands of political reform were spread in the city and a barricade at Norra Smedjegatan was stormed by the military.
-In the end, there were 18–30 casualties in total.

 Switzerland

 Switzerland, already an alliance of republics, also saw an internal struggle.
-The attempted secession of seven Catholic cantons to form an alliance known as the Sonderbund ("separate alliance") in 1845 led to a short civil conflict in November 1847 in which around 100 people were killed.
+The attempted secession of seven Catholic cantons to form an alliance known as the Sonderbund ("separate alliance", "special alliance") in 1845 led to a short civil conflict in November 1847 in which around 100 people were killed.
 The Sonderbund was decisively defeated by the Protestant cantons, which had a larger population.
 A new constitution of 1848 ended the almost-complete independence of the cantons, transforming Switzerland into a federal state.